 A look at how Austin stacks up to these other cities:

 |City||Cost of Living (Compared to National Average)||Average Salary||Median Home Value||Median Rent|

 |New York, NY||141.40%||$53,996||$376,900||$1,272|

 *Data sourced from the Council for Community and Economic Research’s Cost of Living Index

 How’s the Austin job market?

 According to the Wall Street Journal, Austin took the top spot for the hottest job market in 2019.
-Austin enjoyed record unemployment rates in 2019.
-Texas consistently ranks as one of the nation’s strongest business environments due to a competitive regulatory environment and its low tax burden.
+Austin enjoyed record unemployment rates in 2019, and Texas consistently ranks as one of the nation’s strongest business environments due to a competitive regulatory environment and its low tax burden.

-If you are looking for a new position after moving to Austin, there are a number of major corporate and regional headquarters.
-Those companies include Apple, Charles Schwab, Dell, eBay, IBM, Indeed, Oracle, VISA, and Whole Foods, to name a few.
+If you’re looking for a new position after moving to Austin, there are a number of major corporate and regional headquarters.
+Those companies include Apple, Charles Schwab, Dell, eBay, Indeed, VISA, Whole Foods, and Yeti, to name a few.

 What do I need to know about Austin education?